 OCEAN Test: Take the Big Five Personality Assessment

 OCEAN stands for Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
-Together, these five dimensions capture the primary ways human personalities differ.
+Five letters.
+Five dials.
+Together they cover most of the territory where human personalities actually differ.

-Each dimension exists on a spectrum.
-The test doesn't label you as one thing or another—it shows where you fall on five independent scales.
+Each dimension is a spectrum, not a box.
+The test doesn't declare you one thing — it shows where you land on five independent scales.

 Openness

-How you relate to new experiences, abstract ideas, and unconventional thinking.
+How you react to new experiences, abstract ideas, and weird thinking.

 Conscientiousness